GitHub Private Repositories

 Log into Okteto Cloud

-Make sure the "From Git" tab is selected and "GitHub" is the source
+Make sure "GitHub" is the selected source

 Click on the Configure GitHub button, to open the authorization dialog from GitHub.
 GitHub will ask you to install the Okteto Cloud App in the accounts and organizations you select.
 Follow the instructions to grant permissions to your repositories.